tal-diamant/a-star-pathfinding/README.md

 ### Sources

-I used The Coding Train channel on youtube (by the brilliant and hilarious Dan Shiffman) to learn the algorithm and built this project on top of that. https://www.youtube.com/watch?v=aKYlikFAV4k
+I used the youtube channel "The Coding Train" (by the brilliant and hilarious Dan Shiffman) to learn the algorithm and built this project on top of that. https://www.youtube.com/watch?v=aKYlikFAV4k